G-QBYN9R5TXH

 Be a smart cookie: read the food label

-As a food safety consultancy company, our team regularly has discussions about the potential risks.
-After all, our vulnerable aged care residents and children deserve the best!
+As a food safety company, our team at OSCAR Care Group regularly has discussions about the potential risks to residents and young children.
+After all, our vulnerable Aged Care residents and Children deserve the best!
 We share stories, brainstorm scenarios with each other to ensure we’re up to date with the latest trends and issues our clients are facing.
-With Allergy week in a couple of days, managing allergens has been at the top of our mind.
-The risk and potential outcome, if not handled correctly, is dire.
+With food allergy week coming up, managing allergens has been at the top of our mind.
+As the risk and potential outcome, if not handled correctly, is dire.

 Operations Coordinator and Food safety Trainer for OSCAR Care Group